Andreas1313/SequenceTiming/readme.md

 - more memory is necessary, because of the timing for every step

 Information:
+- This has nothing to do with a sequencer for music.
+It is a step sequencer.
 - You should be familiar with switch case with enum-class.
 This is still needed.
-- in general a sequence chain is complex for small chains, but when you have larger chains it is getting structurated
 - Debounce of a switch-button is not included, but normally at a sequence chain only necessary when you do not have a following step.
   Example where you need it: To activate something very fast or when you -release- a button, you should use debounce.
 - Timing over more steps is not included